Skip to content

 Needle punched nonwoven has a high breaking tenacity and tear strength.
 But, as they have a low modulus and a poor extension recovery, they are only used in reinforcements where extension control is necessary.

 They are widely used in air, gas, and water filtration.
-They are used in geotextiles to remove water rather than reinforcements.
+The best fabric pots are often constructed with this type of non-wovens.
+They are also used in geotextiles to remove water rather than reinforcements.

 Home and commercial carpeting is another scope of use for needle punched nonwoven.
 You’ll see these used as the best fabric for quilt backing as well.